-Simply put, the answer to the question “does HDMI support 165hz refresh rate?” is a yes.
-HDMI CAN support 165Hz refresh rate displays BUT it all depends upon the version of your HDMI interface as well as the resolution you wish to run on your display.
+Simply put, the answer to the question “does HDMI support 165hz refresh rate?” is YES.
+HDMI can support 165Hz refresh rate displays, but it all depends upon the version of your HDMI interface and the resolution you wish to run on your display.

-165Hz refresh rate is a fairly rare refresh rate that is mostly found on premium gaming grade monitors.
-This isn’t a common refresh rate for other devices such as TVs, projectors or the phone displays.
+165Hz refresh rate is reasonably rare, mostly found on premium gaming-grade monitors.
+This isn’t a standard refresh rate for devices like TVs, projectors, or phone displays.

-Coming back to the question at hand, does HDMI interface support this unique 165Hz refresh rate?
-I have already clarified that it does, however, in the following text I will explore which version particularly support this refresh rate and at what resolution AND color depth.
+Returning to the question, does the HDMI interface support this unique 165Hz refresh rate?
+It does, however, in the following text, I will explore which version particularly supports this refresh rate and at what resolution AND color depth.

 Also Read: What is the Best HDMI Port for Gaming?

 TABLE OF CONTENTS

 Before we delve into whether HDMI can support a specific refresh rate, you must familiarize yourself with the different versions of the HDMI interface.

 The version of the HDMI interface defines how much bandwidth it can carry.
 Three core aspects determine the amount of DATA your display interface generates.
 This includes:

 - Refresh Rate of the Screen